Performing a wedding is an incredible honor! But it’s also a great responsibility, and the process

 Wedding Script Hub to get some help in writing

 a beautiful script for the occasion.
+There's plenty of examples to choose from including a garden wedding,

 4. Make the Marriage Official